IDMNYU/DM-UY1133-B_CreativeCodingFA15/dm1133-B_ShowAndTell.md

 ###Show and Tell

 You will be assigned a Show and Tell presentation date.
 See the calendar.
 Please research the assigned artist/designers/firms/pieces/collectives in advance.
-Each presentation will be about 10-15 minutes long.
+Each presentation will be about 5-7 minutes long.
 Be able to address the following, along with *3-4 visual examples of each individual or team's work*: (2 points each)

 • What is original/unique about how this artist uses technology?

 • What kind of code did the artist use?
 (JavaScript?
 Flash?
-Procesing? openFrameworks?)
+Procesing? openFrameworks?
+VVVV?)
 How are they using the code?
 What is the code achieving?

 • Why is it necessary that the artist use code?  (ie: particularly if it’s non-interactive, could it have been achieved with traditional or linear media?)